Better than the DIY store - we've got answers

 5) Are you a contractor?
 Can you do the repair work?

 Public Adjusters are not contractors.
 However, Brett has been in the industry for a long time and has contacts with a number of contractors for a variety of claims and projects.
 He can make recommendations for work for you.
 However, you are under no obligation to take a recommendation and are free to use any contractor you like for the work.
-As Brett says, "You're not hurting my feelings if you don't take my suggestion.
-I get paid either way."
+In a very broad sense, a Public Adjuster ensures a project has funding, while a Contractor does the work.

 6) I have a contractor selected already.
 Does that make a difference?